 I saw a completely bizarre scene: a security guard pacing up and down angrily and rudely telling people to sit up, barking, ‘this isn’t a hotel!
 Hey!
 Get up!’ – sleeplessinseattle

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported to us during their time at Keflavik International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Reykjavik’s Keflavik Airport (code: KEF).

 What to Expect

-Reykjavik Keflavik Airport consists of a main terminal and a smaller terminal, which is home for regional fights for Eagle Air.
+Keflavik Airport consists of a single terminal.
 Though Keflavik is modern and compact, it’s not big on amenities.
 You’ll find a few (pricey) eateries and shops, and a general store is open 24 hours in the landside (public) area.
 WiFi is available to help pass the time.
 There are currently no lounges that economy class passengers can pay to use.

 Many travellers land here as a halfway point between North America and Europe, so there’s plenty of people milling about by day.
 Unfortunately, this airport has a history of being unfriendly to airport sleepers.
 Posted signs warn against sleeping in the airport, but travellers report that a security guard waking you up is the worst that will happen.
-More recently (2019), there have been reports of security ignoring sleepers, so it may depend on the number of people in the terminal or they’ve eased up on the attitude.
+More recently (2022), there have been reports of security ignoring sleepers if they have a ticket for a flight the next morning.
 Most benches have armrests, but there are a few without.
 Stave off cold temps and bright lights with an extra sweater and an eye mask.
-Explore our guide to sleeping in Keflavik Airport or read some traveller reviews for more tips.
-For uninterrupted sleep, one hotel is located just a 2-minute walk from the main terminal and other nearby hotels offer free shuttle service.
+Explore our guide to sleeping in Keflavik Airport or read some traveller airport reviews for more tips.
+If you want to take a pass on sleeping in the airport overnight, there is a hotel located within a 2-minute walk from the main terminal.
+Several other nearby hotels offer free shuttle service.
 See our Airport Hotels section below for more info.

 Pay-per-use, Single Visit Passes & Lounge Memberships